buildsi/build-abi-containers/README.md

 Currently, we are developing with matching autamus containers (e.g., asking to test mpich will use [this container](https://github.com/orgs/autamus/packages/container/package/buildsi-mpich)) but once we have a build cache to quickly install from, it should be possible to write any number of packages in a file.
-For now, wach of these packages (and the versions requested) will need to be available on the autamus registry, which means that:
+For now, each of these packages (and the versions requested) will need to be available on the autamus registry, which means that:

  - we need to be able to build with debug symbols globally